Gummientchen/dgfexporter/README.md

 Change this variable to choose another name for the logfile.

 ### maxPDFperReport
-A report can have mutiple subreports.
+A report can have multiple subreports.
 Only change this variable if you encounter problems with the script (e.g. unexpected stopping of the export)

 ### timeout
 Change this if your machine is slow or your reports are very big.
 30 seconds is normaly enough, shoulden't be set to more than 600 seconds.